abhishekarya1/DSA-2k23/tree.md

 - Recursive using struct/class

 Types:
-- Full BT: all nodes have 2 children except leaf nodes
+- Full BT: all nodes have exactly 2 children except leaf nodes
 - Strict BT: all nodes have either 0 or 2 children
 - Complete BT: all nodes have 0 or 2 children and leaf node level has all nodes as left as possible